-A5.406 STREET LIGHTING
+A5.406 Street Lighting

-- A. A complete lighting system (including, but not limited to: conduits, wiring, bases, poles, arms, and fixtures), shall be the financial responsibility of the applicant on all streets upon which the development has frontage. - B. All future street lighting shall be in accordance with Public Works Standards.
+- A. A complete lighting system (including, but not limited to: conduits, wiring, bases, poles, arms, and fixtures), shall be the financial responsibility of the applicant on all streets upon which the development has frontage. - B. A copy of the land division proposal shall be sent to Portland General Electric where a Lighting Plan shall be developed for approval of the Manager. - C. All future street lighting shall be high pressure sodium (HPS) vapor lamps, in accordance with City of Gresham Public Works Standards.